JPxotwod/spring-project-qa/README.md

 Planning Resources:

-Using Jira, I created a Kanban Boaard and Roadmap modelled as a SCRUM aswell as creating User Stories and Epics in order to help break down and organise the project into smaller and more manageable objectives.
+Using Jira, I created a Kanban Board and Roadmap modelled as a SCRUM aswell as creating User Stories and Epics in order to help break down and organise the project into smaller and more manageable objectives.
 Within the User Stories, I created linked child issues for the front and back-end of my project to help the structure of the build.
 In total I have 4 Epics, all with multiple User Stories.
 An example will be shown within my presentation which you will also be able to find within this repository.
 Throughout the project I completed various sprints, with issues being grouped into different sections, often based on priority or requirements.